apache/flink/docs/ops/state/large_state_tuning.md

 ### Configuring task-local recovery

-Task-local recovery is *deactivated by default* and can be activated through Flink's configuration with the key `state.backend.local-recovery` as specified in `CheckpointingOptions.LOCAL_RECOVERY`.
-The value for this setting can either be *true* to enable or *false* (default) to disable local recovery.
+Task-local recovery is *activated by default* and can be deactivated through Flink's configuration with the key `state.backend.local-recovery` as specified in `CheckpointingOptions.LOCAL_RECOVERY`.
+The value for this setting can either be *true* (default) to enable or *false* to disable local recovery.

 ### Details on task-local recovery for different state backends